Healthy Homes Assessment Kaiwharawhara

 Rental Property Home Assessments Kaiwharawhara

-The areas of rental property that are affected by Health Homes Standard.
-Healthy Homes Standards in Kaiwharawhara include each:
+Areas of rental properties that are impacted through Health Homes Standard.
+Healthy Homes Standard in Kaiwharawhara include each:

 • Bathroom